 During the early 1980s, with the anticipation of the retirement of Robert Trask, Kenneth W. Weeks III (Skip) was hired as Factory Manager.
 Skip was elected to the position of Vice President when Robert Trask retired, and subsequently to President when Kenneth Jr. retired in 1997.

 The present line of Walton Tap Extractors, based on the original 1902 design, includes one in every tap size, both inch and metric.
 These tools – which facilitate the removal of broken taps without damaging the threads – have received the Innovation Award from Professional Tool & Equipment News, a national trade journal that serves the tool and equipment market.

 The Walton Company purchased the Reps Tool Company in 1947.
 "REPS" Extractors quickly and easily remove broken screws, studs and pipe fittings.

 In 1955, The Walton Company purchased the rights to a Tap Extension made by the Allen Manufacturing Company and designated it "Style A" tap extension for hand tapping.
 In 1959, we introduced our unique, in-house-designed "Style B" tap extension for both machine and hand tapping.

-In 1976, we entered into an exclusive manufacturing agreement with the inventor and patent holder of our Piloted Spindle Tappers.
 In 1991, our Director, Jack Washburn, brought us the design of an Ergonomic File Handle used at his company, Merrow Machine Company.